djalbat/necessary/README.md

 A collection of utility functions.

 This package was partly inspired by [lodash](https://lodash.com/), [async](https://caolan.github.io/async/) and the like.
 The idea was to create utility functions that addressed some modest requirements and would result in a relatively small footprint.
-That said, the bare bones implementations should hopefully provide some confidence if stepped in to and out of whilst debugging, especially in the case of the asynchronous functions.
+That said, the bare bones implementations, especially the asynchronous functions, should nonetheless provide some confidence whilst debugging.

-This utilities can only be used in the browser:
+These can only be used in the browser:

 * [Ajax utilities](#ajax-utilities)

-These utilities can be used both on Node and in the browser:
+These can be used both on Node and in the browser:

 * [Path utilities](#path-utilities)
 * [Array utilities](#array-utilities)
 * [Asynchronous utilities](#asynchronous-utilities)

-These utilities cna only be used on Node:
+These cna only be used on Node:

 * [Shell utilities](#shell-utilities)
 * [Logging utilities](#logging-utilities)